-Gradient data over the 333 Area (Figures 22 and 23) covers a strong well-defined VTEM anomaly striking north south through the middle of the grid, plus a few minor scattered E.M. anomalies to the south.
-The resistivity supports the airborne data, showing a clear resistivity low correlating exactly with the airborne anomaly (Figure 22).
-The chargeability also supports it although not quite as well defined as the resistivity (Figure 23).
+Gradient data over the 333 Area (Figures 30 and 31) covers a strong well-defined VTEM anomaly striking north south through the middle of the grid, plus a few minor scattered E.M. anomalies to the south.
+The resistivity supports the airborne data, showing a clear resistivity low correlating with the airborne anomaly (Figure 30).
+The chargeability also supports it although not quite as well defined as the resistivity (Figure 31).
 The interpretation is that the VTEM conductor represents massive conductive material for all of its length, probably graphite or sulphide minerals.

-The gradient array resistivity and chargeability data at Lyon Lake show low resistivity and high chargeability anomalies that correlate well with airborne and ground E.M. anomalies (Figures 22 and 23).
+The gradient array resistivity and chargeability data at Lyon Lake show low resistivity and high chargeability anomalies that correlate well with airborne and ground E.M. anomalies (Figures 30 and 31).
 A strong Type 1 VTEM anomaly strikes NNE in the center of the grid and is interpreted as a band of steeply dipping graphitic sediments.
 The I.P. data supports this interpretation completely showing high chargeability and low resistivity exactly where it would be expected.

-Conductors interpreted from the Step-wise Moving Loop EM survey results are provided in Figure 24 with the symbol-sized according to the strength of the anomaly.
+Conductors interpreted from the Step-wise Moving Loop EM survey results are provided in Figures 28 to 31 with the symbol-sized according to the strength of the anomaly.

-8.4.8 Dancing Lake and Big Bay Areas - Results and Conclusions
+8.5.8 Dancing Lake and Big Bay Area - Results and Conclusions